Dora Nginza

-Sister Dora Nginza, known as the “Mother of New Brighton" (17 October 1891 – 1955), was one of the earliest and most influential pioneers of public health service for black people in New Brighton, Port Elizabeth, Eastern Cape.
+Dora Nginza, known as the “Mother of New Brighton" (17 October 1891 – 1955), was a nursing sister who was one of the earliest and most influential pioneers of public health service for black people in New Brighton, Port Elizabeth, Eastern Cape, South Africa.

 Biography

-Sister Dora Nginza, born Dora Jacob, was born on the Baviaanspoort farm near Cradock to Mr and Mrs Hermanus Nyamezela Jacob, who because of racial segregation and economic exploitation, were illiterate.
-Her two brothers, Frank and John did, however, go on to become trained policemen regardless of the tumultuous time.
-When they realized that so-called Coloured policemen earned more money than their black counterparts, they edited their father’s surname Jacob to include an “s” and registered themselves as “Coloured” on the police salary sheets.
-Dora's father passed away when she was young so she received her early education using the edited surname "Jacobs".
-Dora Nginza received her early education in Cradock and later furthered it in Port Elizabeth.
-She went on to train as a nurse at the Victoria Hospital, Lovedale in Alice, Eastern Cape during the World War I, being one of the first three African nurses to train under Niel Mac Vicar.
+Dora Nginza was born Dora Jacob to Mr and Mrs Hermanus Nyamezela Jacob on 17 October 1891 in Cradock, Eastern Cape.
+Her parents were illiterate because of racial segregation and economic exploitation.
+Her two brothers, Frank and John became trained policemen despite the tumultuous time.
+When they realized that "coloured" policemen earned more money than their "black" counterparts, they edited their father's surname from Jacob to Jacobs, and registered themselves as "coloured" on the police salary sheets.
+Dora's father died when she was young.
+She received her early education in Cradock, using the edited surname "Jacobs", and later furthered it in Port Elizabeth.
+She went on to train as a nurse at the Victoria Hospital, Lovedale in Alice, Eastern Cape during World War I, being one of the first three African nurses to train under Niel Mac Vicar.
 She subsequently passed the qualifying SAMDC examination for registration as a nurse at the Port Elizabeth Provincial Hospital in 1919.
-On the 20th of January 1920, she qualified as a fully-fledged nurse.
+On 20 January 1920 she qualified as a full nurse.

 In 1923, she married Chief Henry Nginza from the Gcaleka clan under AmaRharhabe.
 She and her husband Henry lived with their adopted children, son Velile and daughter Christine in New Brighton.
 When her husband died on 12 September 1943, a new headman had to be found.
 The Paramount Chief of the AmaRharhabe, Archibald Velile Sandile, bestowed the chieftainship of the Gcaleka clan on her.
-Until her death, she remained a representative of the Eastern Cape Urban Area conferring and deliberating with males on civic matters.
+Until her death, she remained a representative of the Eastern Cape Urban Area, conferring and deliberating with men on civic matters.

 Sister Nginza retired from nursing in 1954 and died in June 1966 at Livingstone Hospital after a short illness at the age of 75.
-She was laid to rest next to her husband in New Brighton cemetery before her remains were moved and reburied next her husband Hernry on the grounds of the Dora Nginza Hospital in Zwide Township, Port Elizabeth.
+She was buried next to her husband, and later reburied on the grounds of the Dora Nginza Hospital in Zwide Township, Port Elizabeth.